sarthak-p/sarthak-p/README.md

 - Operating Systems: `MacOS`, `Windows`

 #### More About Me
-- 🌍 I thrive on the challenges and opportunities in the tech landscape
+- 🌍 I thrive on the challenges and opportunities
 - 🏋🏽 I enjoy exercise, movies, people, and life

+Feel free to reach out if you want to collaborate on projects or share insights.
+Let's make something amazing together!